What is a Cesarean Section?

 There are certain times when a C-section is the preferred medical procedure over natural delivery.

 - As OB/GNY physicians monitor the course of your pregnancy, they should be looking for certain situations that would require a C-section.
-Conditions such as pre-eclampsia/eclampsia, placenta previa and placenta abruptio are all conditions that require a C-section.
+Conditions such as pre-eclampsia/eclampsia, placenta previa, and placenta abruption are all conditions that require a C-section.

 - Active herpes or other STDs in the mother makes a C-section the appropriate method of delivery.